w3c/wai-curricula/content/content-structure.md

 * Short Answer Questions &mdash; Give students non-descriptive titles and ask them to turn these titles into descriptive ones by tweaking their language.
 Assess how students write unique, meaningful, and descriptive page titles.
 * Short Answer Questions &mdash; Ask students about good practices for structuring the information in page titles.
 Assess how students relate good practices for structuring information in page titles.
 * Practical &mdash; Give students several pages that are part of a multi-step process.
 Ask them to provide information about the current step in each of the page titles.
 Assess how students provide information about the current step in each of the page titles.
-* Practical &mdash; Students select an authoring tool that produces accessible markup for page titles and include page titles using the tool's user interface.
+* Practical &mdash; Students select an authoring tool that produces appropriate markup for page titles and include page titles using the tool's user interface.

 {% include excol.html type="end" %}